BitMind-AI/subnet-io-registry/README.md

   - `path`: The path for the BitMind Intelligence Oracle API endpoint
   - `externalPath`: The path for the public API endpoint
   - `method`: HTTP method
+  - `summary`: Summary of the endpoint
+  - `description`: Description of the endpoint
   - `auth`: Authentication requirements
   - `headers`: Required headers
   - `requestSchema`: JSON Schema for the request payload